USEPA/webcms/.buildkite/README.md

 - **Pipeline step:** `label: ":terraform: Apply"`
 - **Supporting code:** `.buildkite/terraform-apply.sh`
 - **Branch limitations:** Only run on pushes to these branches:
-  - `master`, which affects the dev environment
+  - `integration`, which affects the dev environment
-  - `stable`, which affects the staging environment
+  - `main`, which affects the staging environment
 - **Requirements:**
   - The Terraform state backend config (`backend.config` in the scripts)
   - The Terraform plan (`out.plan`) from the previous step

 This step continues the plan started in the first step.
-Our Buildkite pipeline has separated these steps in order to restrict applications only to those branches which correspond to environments (e.g., the `stable` branch represents the staging environment).
+Our Buildkite pipeline has separated these steps in order to restrict applications only to those branches which correspond to environments (e.g., the `main` branch represents the staging environment).

 The plan output, `out.plan` is used instead of Terraform variables.
 This prevents rebuilds from accidentally rolling back updates to the branch - the plan file will be detected as stale, and Terraform will refuse to apply the stale plan.